babichjacob/sapper-postcss-template/README.md

 ## 🛠 Usage

 ### 🧪 Development
 ```sh
 npm run dev
 ```

 ### 🔨 Building for Production
-If you do not need to include heavy Babel transforms and polyfills to support old browsers on your site, then remove the `--legacy` flag in the `build` package script to lighten it up.
 ```sh
 npm run prod
 ```

 ### 📦 Exporting a Static Site
-If you do not need to include heavy Babel transforms and polyfills to support old browsers on your site, then remove the `--legacy` flag in the `export` package script to lighten it up.
 ```sh
 npm run export
 ```